In the interests of transparency...

 When addressing the questions of your members and readers, it is important that you consider your own privacy policies and the settings of your hosting environment as they may differ considerably from those we employ.

-There is a variety of information that we collect and store specifically in order to provide and maintain workspace accounts on behalf of the account administrators and the workspace members.
+There is a variety of information that we collect and store specifically in order to provide and maintain organisation accounts on behalf of the account administrators and the organisation members.

 Information Shorthand collects from Customers and their administrators: